Chemo-dynamical reconstruction of Milky Way globular cluster progenitors: Age-metallicity relations and the universality of multiple stellar populations: Data

 \subsection{Stellar population parameters}

-Our sample comprises 69 Galactic GCs with high-quality HST multi-band photometry spanning a broad range in metallicity, mass, and dynamical properties.
-Cluster ages, $[\rm Fe/H]$, mean helium abundances $\bar{Y}$, helium spreads $\delta Y$, and first-population fractions $f_{\rm P1}$ are adopted from \citet{valcin26}.
-These are inferred via hierarchical Bayesian modelling of the full colour-magnitude diagram (CMD) morphology, explicitly accounting for two coexisting stellar populations sharing a common age and metallicity but differing in helium abundance and relative fraction.
-Helium is parameterised through $\bar{Y}$ and the inter-population difference $\delta Y$, a formulation that reduces the degeneracies arising when absolute helium abundances are sampled directly.
+Our sample comprises 69 Galactic GCs with high-quality \textit{Hubble} Space Telescope (HST) multi-band photometry spanning a broad range in metallicity, mass, and dynamical properties.
+Cluster ages, $[\rm Fe/H]$, mean helium abundances ($\bar{Y}$), helium spreads ($\delta Y$), and first-population fractions ($f_{\rm P1}$) are adopted from \citet{valcin26}.
+These are inferred via hierarchical Bayesian modelling of the full colour--magnitude diagram (CMD) morphology, explicitly accounting for two coexisting stellar populations sharing a common age and metallicity but differing in helium abundance and relative fraction.
+Helium is parametrised through $\bar{Y}$ and the inter-population difference ($\delta Y$), a formulation that reduces the degeneracies arising when absolute helium abundances are sampled directly.

-Because age and helium are partially degenerate in CMD fitting, age posteriors are often non-Gaussian. \citet{valcin26} represent them as Gaussian mixture models (GMMs), preserving asymmetric uncertainties and extended tails; these GMM representations are propagated directly into our hierarchical AMR modelling.
-Typical $68\%$ credible uncertainties are $\approx 1.1$\,Gyr in age, $\approx 0.15$\,dex in $[\rm Fe/H]$, and $\approx 0.03$ in $\bar{Y}$, with modest cluster-to-cluster variation (0.9--1.7\,Gyr; 0.14--0.17\,dex; 0.028--0.033, respectively), indicating uniform precision across the sample.
+Because age and helium are partially degenerate in CMD fitting, age posteriors are often non-Gaussian. \citet{valcin26} represent them as Gaussian mixture models, preserving asymmetric uncertainties and extended tails; these Gaussian mixture model representations are propagated directly into our hierarchical AMR modelling.
+Typical $68\%$ credible uncertainties are $\approx 1.1$\,Gyr in age, $\approx 0.15$\,dex in $[\rm Fe/H]$, and $\approx 0.03$ in $\bar{Y}$, with modest cluster-to-cluster variation (0.9--1.7\,Gyr, 0.14--0.17\,dex, and 0.028--0.033, respectively), indicating uniform precision across the sample.
 Ages of the oldest components are statistically consistent with classical single-population determinations, confirming that explicitly modelling MPs improves internal consistency without shifting the absolute age scale.
 Extensive internal validation tests are presented in \citet{valcin26}.